newjersey/navigator.business.nj.gov/content/src/fundings/nj-zero-emission.md

   - Essex
   - Shore
 sector: []
+openDate: ""
+dueDate: ""
 ---

-NJ ZIP is a pilot program that provides vouchers to businesses and institutions in the greater Newark, Camden, and New Brunswick and Shore areas to support purchases of new, medium-duty zero-emission vehicles.
+NJ ZIP is a pilot program that provides vouchers to businesses and institutions in the greater Newark, Camden, New Brunswick, and Shore areas to support purchases of new, medium-duty zero-emission vehicles.

-**Benefits:** Vouchers up to $100,000 plus bonuses.
+---
+### Eligibility

-**Eligibility:** Businesses and nonprofits in the greater Newark, Camden, and New Brunswick areas purchasing one or more new zero-emission medium or heavy-duty vehicles.
+* Businesses and nonprofits in the greater Newark, Camden, New Brunswick, and Shore areas purchasing one or more new zero-emission medium or heavy-duty vehicles

+>**Benefits**
+>* Vouchers up to $100,000 plus bonuses